Akkalkot: Geography

 Akkalkot taluka is bordered by South Solapur tehsil to the west and by Karnataka state on all other sides.
 The tehsil covers an area of 1,407 km2 and contains 138 villages, apart from the town.
 The total population of the taluka is approximately 314,570 (2011 census), giving a population density of 222 per km2.
 Jowar, bajra and pulses are the main crops grown in the taluka.
 Akkalkot is routinely hit by drought as it falls in a rain shadow and also no major river pass through this taluka.
 Although the soil is classified as 'medium to deep black' and is of rich quality.

 Demographics and languages

 As of 2011 India census, Akkalkot had a population of 40,103 out of which 20,051 were male and 20,052 were female.
 Akkalkot has an average literacy rate of 63%, higher than the national average of 59.5%; with 59% of the males and 41% of females literate.
 14% of the population is under 6 years of age.

-While Marathi is the official language, Kannada language is also spoken widely in villages of Akkalkot Taluka.
+While Marathi is the official language, Kannada language is the most spoken language in Akkalkot Taluka.
 In December 2022, 10 gram panchayats of Akkalkot tehsil in Solapur district passed resolutions to join Karnataka.